-Dr. Kelly O’ Hara taught children for years at Lincoln public school.
+Dr. Kelly O’ Hara taught children for years at Lincoln Public Schools.
 Past teaching experience makes her an excellent candidate for working with children and teens.
-On occasion, she can still refer your child on to a pediatric specialist if child’s needs extend beyond the needs of a general dentist office.
+On occasion, she can refer your child on to a pediatric dentist should a child’s needs extend beyond the needs of a general dental office.

 Read more about important oral health for teens at:

-Dr. Kelly O’ Hara, children’s and teens dentist have an ability to establish strong and positive relationships with children and teens.
-In fact, she can create a positive and fun experience for your child so that they not only start wanting to go to the dentist but will make it a point to make a habit of taking care of their teeth.
+Dr. Kelly O’ Hara, your children’s and teens dentist, has the ability to establish strong and positive relationships with children and teens.
+In fact, she can create a positive and fun experience for your child, so that they not only start wanting to go to the dentist but will make taking care of their teeth a habit.

-This Lincoln, NE Children’s and teens dentist is comfortable dealing with children and teens.
-She is a pro at establishing positive and long lasting good oral care habits.
-Strong childhood oral health habits help ensure children and teens to take good care of their teeth and gums throughout their lives.
+This Lincoln, NE Children’s and teens dentist is a pro at establishing positive, long-lasting good oral care habits.
+Strong childhood oral health habits help ensure that children and teens will take good care of their teeth and gums throughout their entire life.

 February is National Children’s Dental Health Month (NCDHM)